tatesutter/SoundWav/README.md

 ![Search_Playlists_Textbox](src/assets/images/05_Searching_Playlists.png)

 - The playlist will be display below to be played.
 Click the orange play button to play the playlist.
+- To add the playlist to your profile, click the "Save to Profile" button.

 ## How to Remove a Playlist from your account